bridge in verona with view of towers in the background

 Check availability for Arena tours online here!

-If you don’t want to take a tour, you can still ensure skip-the-line access by buying a 24-hour or 48-hour Verona Pass, which also includes sights like Juliet’s House.
+Tip: If you don’t want to take a tour, you can still ensure skip-the-line access by buying a 24-hour or 48-hour Verona Pass, which also includes sights like Juliet’s House.
+It also includes all public transportation during your time in Verona, so this can be quite a good deal!

 Grab a quick lunch.

-a piadina sandwich, a quick street food classic in italy with arugula and prosciutto
+A piadina sandwich, a quick street food classic in italy, with arugula and prosciutto

+Verona has many delightful dining options on offer, including everything from elegant restaurants to tasty street food.
 For a quick bite, try the delicious pizza at Pizzeria da Vincenzo or a piadina at Buoono, both just a couple blocks from the Arena.

 Visit Verona Cathedral.

-The cathedral is just one of the buildings of the larger Cathedral complex: there’s also the Baptistry of San Giovanni in Fonte, the Canon’s cloister, the church of Saint Elena, the Capitular library, and the Bishop’s residence.
+The cathedral is just one of the buildings of the larger Cathedral complex: there’s also the Baptistry of San Giovanni in Fonte, the Canon’s cloister, the church of Saint Elena, the Capitular Library, and the Bishop’s Residence.

 It’s worth taking your time here, so plan on spending one or two hours visiting the various buildings and learning about their rich history.

 You can visit the entire complex for just €4, but you can also buy an €8 ticket to access the cathedral complex as well as three other historic churches in Verona.
+If you plan on visiting at least two churches, the latter option is the best!

 Check out the view from Torre dei Lamberti.

 To admire a stunning panoramic view of Verona from above, head over to Torre dei Lamberti.
+The 84-meter tower was built in 1172 by the Lamberti family and still stands strong today as a unique icon of the Verona skyline.

-The 84-meter tower was built in 1172 by the Lamberti family.
-There’s even a bit of a historical mystery around the tower, since there’s no other traces of the Lamberti family left in Verona’s historical record.
+There’s even a bit of a historical mystery around the tower… since there’s no other traces of the Lamberti family left in Verona’s historical record except for this giant tower!

-You can climb the 368 steps to get to the top of the tower or pay a small extra fee to catch the elevator.
+You can climb the 368 steps to get to the top of the tower or pay an extra euro to catch the elevator.
+Once you reach the top (and catch your breath), you’ll be rewarded with a 360-degree view of Verona.

 Have a delicious dinner.